Hyperfocused arcs in PG(2,32): Classification of hyperfocused arcs of size in PG(2,32)

-\begin{definition} Let $K$ be an arc and let $l$ be the focus line, the set of all the intersection points between $l$ and the secant lines of $K$ is called focus set and is denoted by $\mathcal{F}_K$. \end{definition}
+We keep up notation and terminology from the previous sections.
+Moreover, if $K$ is an arc and $\ell$ is a line disjoint from $K$ such that $K$ is focused on $\ell$ then $\ell$ is called the focus line, the set of all points on $\ell$ covered by the secants of $K$ is called the focus set (of $K$ on $\ell$) and the focus set is denoted by $\mathcal{F}_K$.